 Can I update my key result's current value manually through 15Five?
 Or can I update my current value in 15Five and have it update Jira?

 When a key result is linked to a Jira issue, all updates/progress/current value must be made in Jira. *Think person talking to Jira and Jira talking to 15Five.*

 Can I edit a key result that is linked to Jira?

 When selecting the edit button, an alert will appear.
 The alert says, "Any changes made may affect current key result values."

 What happens to the Jira link when a key result is converted to a child objective?

-Link will be removed when a KR is converted to a child objective.
+Link will be removed when a key result is converted to a child objective.
 A warning modal will appear before the person confirms they want to convert.

 When does 15Five sync with Jira cloud?